Smoothing proximal gradient method for general structured sparse regression: Background: Linear regression regularized by structured sparsity- inducing penalties

-where $g(\bb) \equiv \frac{1}{2} \|\by-\bX\bb\|_2^2$ is the squared-error loss, $\|\bb\|_1 \equiv \sum_{j=1}^J|\beta_j|$ is the $\ell_1$-norm penalty that encourages the solutions to be sparse, and $\lambda$ is the regularization parameter that controls the sparsity level.
+where $g({\bolds\beta}) \equiv\frac{1}{2} \|{\mathbf y}-\bX {\bolds\beta}\|_2^2$ is the squared-error loss, $\|{\bolds\beta}\|_1 \equiv{\sum _{j=1}^J}|\beta_j|$ is the $\ell_1$-norm penalty that encourages the solutions to be sparse, and $\lambda$ is the regularization parameter that controls the sparsity level.

-While the standard lasso penalty does not assume any structure among the input variables, recently various extensions of the lasso penalty have been proposed that incorporate the prior knowledge on the structure over the input variables to estimate a joint sparsity pattern among related inputs.
-We broadly call the structured-sparsity-inducing penalty $\Omega(\bb)$ without assuming a specific form, and define the problem of estimating a structured-sparsity pattern in the coefficients as follows:
+The standard lasso penalty does not assume any structure among the input variables, which limits its applicability to complex high-dimensional scenarios in many applied problems.
+More structured constraints on the input variables such as groupness or pairwise similarities can be introduced by employing a more sophisticated sparsity-inducing penalty that induces joint sparsity patterns among related inputs.
+We generically denote the structured sparsity-inducing penalty by $\Omega({\bolds\beta})$ without assuming a specific form, and define the problem of estimating a structured sparsity pattern of the coefficients as follows:

-As examples of such penalties, in this paper, we consider two broad categories of penalties $\Omega(\bb)$ based on two different types of functional forms, namely overlapping-group-lasso penalty based on the $\ell_1/\ell_2$ mixed-norm and graph-guided fusion penalty.
-As we discuss below, these two types of penalties cover a broad set of structured-sparsity-inducing penalties that have been introduced in the literature \citep{Yuan:06, Bach:09, Seyoung:09, BinYu:09, Tibshirani:05, graph:09}.
+In this paper we consider two types of $\Omega({\bolds\beta})$ that capture two different kinds of structural constraints over variables, namely, the overlapping-group-lasso penalty based on the $\ell_1/\ell_2$ mixed-norm, and the graph-guided-fused-lasso penalty based on a total variation norm.
+As we discuss below, these two types of penalties represent a broad family of structured sparsity-inducing penalties recently introduced in the literature [\citet{Bach09}, \citet{Seyoung09}, \citet{graph09}, \citet{Tibshirani05}, \citet{Yuan06}, \citet{BinYu09}].
+It is noteworthy that in problem (\ref{eqobjglasso}), in addition to the structured-sparsity-inducing penalty $\Omega({\bolds\beta})$, there is also an $\ell_1$-regularizer $\lambda\|{\bolds\beta}\| _1$ that explicitly enforces sparsity on every individual feature.
+The SPG optimization algorithm to be presented in this paper is applicable regardless of the presence or absence of the $\lambda\|{\bolds \beta}\|_1$ term.